How do you clean reusable sanitary pads?

 If I haven't convinced you yet to pop your sons uniform in with them, then an old bath towel or bed sheet will do!

-However if you find you are getting a build up of ammonia (you will recognise the smell) give them a wash on 40 degrees and use bio powder.
-This will ensure it is washed away as the bio powder enzymes will break down the ammonia.
+Your cloth pads may smell of ammonia due to a build up of urine (you will recognise the smell).
+To remove it, soak overnight in bicarbonate of soda which breaks down the uric acid which is causing the smell.
+Then rinse well in cold water and wash on 40 degrees, using bio powder.
+This will ensure it is washed away as the bio powder enzymes will break down any remaining ammonia.

 "Wee pads!
 Absolutely delighted with the bamboo pads - so soft.
 Coughing or laughing can really catch you out in later years!
 Rather than incontinence pads, I prefer to call them laughter protection " Trudy, June 2021 Trustpilot

-I have a couple of 'socktopus' pegged drying hangers and they can be left near but not touching a radiator, in your airing cupboard, on a window handle in winter sunshine or proudly flying out on the line for the neighbours to admire!
+To dry reusable sanitary pads it's best to air dry them!
+'Socktopus' pegged drying hangers can be left near but not touching a radiator, in your airing cupboard, on a window handle in winter sunshine or proudly flying out on the line for the neighbours to admire!

 You can pick them up in most hardware / home shops, IKEA, even in the poundshop!

-Alternatively, you can dry them on a clothes horse, near but not touching direct heat and avoid tumble drying to prolong the life of the waterproof layers.
+Alternatively, you can dry them on the washing line or a clothes horse, near but not touching direct heat and avoid tumble drying to prolong the life of the waterproof layers.

-When out for the day, at work, or at school you can fold the pads up as you would a disposable and popper it closed, store unrinsed in a wetbag ready to deal with when you get home!
+To use reusable sanitary pads when on holiday, or out for the day, at work, or at school, just fold the pads up as you would a disposable and popper it closed, store unrinsed in a wetbag ready to deal with when you get home!

 Easy Peasy!
 And so discreet, no rustling wrappers, no need for a bin just a pretty little make up sized bag.

-If you are only gone overnight, pop them straight into a wetbag save the rinsing and soaking until you are home.
+If you are only gone overnight, pop them straight into a wetbag, saving the rinsing and soaking until you are home.

 Don't panic if you slip up, I have made most if not all the mistakes over the years and most can be salvaged -